FIWARE-Ops/docs.TourGuide/doc/storing-data-cygnus-mysql/how-to-store-data-cygnus-mysql.md

-# How to store data in mySQL using Cygnus
+# How to store data in MySQL using Cygnus

 Context information stored by the Fiware Context Broker only includes the latest value of entity attributes.
 In order to be able to store the historical data produced via the Context Broker ,we need to use Cygnus.
 Cygnus needs to be connected to a store.
 In this tutorial MySQL is used.